 Attraction: Indiana Jones Adventure Location: Adventureland Movie: Indiana Jones Movies Rating: PG

 This thrill ride is one for the older kids as you explore the perils of Dr. Jones’ world.
 Brush up on your Indy knowledge by watching the series over with your family.
 They will get so much more out of the ride, and the wait in line, knowing the backstory of the films.
 Warning, some of the movies — especially the original — contain questionable content that might scare some younger (and even older!) viewers.

 Pirates of the Caribbean

 Attraction: Pirates of the Caribbean Location: New Orleans Square Movie: Pirates of the Caribbean Movies Rating: M

 This is the perfect ride for families with a range of ages in their group.
-It has no height restriction so you can take smaller kids on board.
+It has no height restriction, so you can take smaller kids on board.
 The spectacular scenery leaves you always seeing something you never noticed before.
-Young children may be taken with the treasure scenes while older ones can enjoy the references throughout to the movie franchise.
+Young children may be taken with the treasure scenes while older ones can enjoy the references throughout the movie franchise.
 Don’t be surprised if you find yourself riding this one over and over!

 Those are just some of the stories of Disneyland to familiarize yourself with while waiting for your vacation.
 What are some of your favorite pre-vacation movies to catch up on before visiting the parks?

 Next time we will look at the stories behind Disneyland California Adventure!